shaymdev/Strict-Workflow/README.md

 ##In Progress
 - adding "autowork" which will go straight into work mode after a break.

+##Wishlist
+- add pause (for bathroom/food breaks and such)...or at least some disable...cause once it starts it ain't stopping.
-- adding wildcard matching for domains
+- add wildcard matching for domains and possibly allowing paths with wildcards
+- better site blocking (like whitelist extension) (consider using chrome.tab.remove(tab.id))

 ##Credits
 Like I said, this is all Matchu's work with some of my own tweaks.